-In March 2015, Mustang entered into a license agreement with the City of Hope ("COH") to acquire CAR-T technology.
-Pursuant to the agreement, in April 2015, Mustang paid the COH an upfront fee of \$2.0 million which is included in research and development-licenses acquired in the Unaudited Condensed Consolidated Statements of Operations and granted 1,000,000 shares of Mustang common stock, with additional milestones due to the COH upon the achievement of certain development goals and royalty payments for sales of the product.
+In March 2015, Mustang entered into a license agreement with the COH to acquire CAR-T technology.
+Pursuant to the agreement, in April 2015, Mustang paid the COH an upfront fee of \$2.0 million, which is included in research and development-licenses acquired on the unaudited condensed consolidated statements of operations, and granted 1,000,000 shares of Mustang common stock to the COH, with additional milestones payments due to the COH upon the achievement of certain development goals and royalty payments for sales of the product.
 In addition, Mustang entered into a Sponsored Research Agreement with the COH in which Mustang will fund continued research in the amount of \$2.0 million per year, payable in four equal installments, over the next five years.

-An independent consultant valued the stock grant to the COH utilizing a discounted cash flow model to determine the weighted market value of invested capital, discounted by a lack of marketability of 44.8%, weighted average cost of capital of 30%, and net of debt utilized, resulting in a value of \$0.147 per share or \$0.1 million.
-During the six months ended June 30, 2015, \$0.1 million of expense was included in research and development-licenses acquired on the Unaudited Condensed Consolidated Statements of Operations.
+The Company valued the stock grant to the COH utilizing a discounted cash flow model to determine the weighted market value of invested capital, discounted by a lack of marketability of 44.8%, weighted average cost of capital of 30%, and net of debt utilized, resulting in a value of \$0.147 per share or \$0.1 million on March 31, 2015.
+During the three and nine months ended September 30, 2015, nil and \$0.1 million of expense was included in research and development-licenses acquired on the unaudited condensed consolidated statements of operations.